Uganda's Museveni takes commanding election lead as rival alleges fraud

 “We are not using local internet to transmit our results, we are using our own system,” he said, without giving details.
 “Don’t worry, results will come.”

-Reporting by Nairobi newsroom; Writing by Maggie Fick; Editing by Catherine Evans and David Clarke
+Reporting by Nairobi newsroom; Writing by Maggie Fick; Editing by David Clarke

 Our Standards: The Thomson Reuters Trust Principles.